 7. How will you deploy devices & manage support?
 The ability to centrally and remotely manage your device fleet is critical to everything from staging to pushing upgrades to troubleshooting.

-8. Is the support plan cost effective?
-Evaluate how likely you will experience device failures and what theses will mean to your business.
+8. Is the support plan cost-effective?
+Evaluate how likely you will experience device failures and what these will mean to your business.
 With this information, you can determine which support plan coverage offers you the best value for your money.

 9. Is device life included in your ROI?
 Having to constantly replace or upgrade devices and accessories can mean the use of many different models, higher capital outlay, and significant support complexities.